 SoundMAGIC's E10C has managed to maintain an almost identical sound signature to the older, now discontinued, E10 and E10S.
 With a reasonably sized driver unit of 10mm, the sound can get loud and can pack a good punch.

-Compared to the MA390 U, the bass output is a little exaggerated but does have an appeal to those with a large appetite for low frequencies.
+Compared to the MA390 Universal, the bass output is a little exaggerated but does have an appeal to those with a large appetite for low frequencies.
 So fans of EDM and Bollywood should be able to appreciate the warmth and the power of the bass.
 That said, don't mistake these to be a bass-driven pair.
 While the vocals are slightly recessed and the highs are somewhat clean for the price.
 The overall clarity on the SoundMAGIC E10C is surprisingly good.

 - In-Ear Design